 Goal: Convert into paying customers

-You want to make saying "yes" the obvious next step—reducing friction, addressing last-minute concerns, and creating urgency when appropriate.
+You want to make saying "yes" the obvious next step.
+The tasks here would be to reduce friction, address last-minute concerns, and create urgency when appropriate.

 Tactics: Sales calls, demos, landing pages